Ronces/include-media/README.md

 # Include-media

 include-media is an amazing tool for xbian.
-When you add a new file to a library, include-media reloads it automatically.
+When you add a new file to a library, include-media updates it automatically.

 * [Set it up](#set-it-up)
 * [How to use it](#how-to-use-it)